dev-baris/ai-chat-releases/README.md

 ## Features

-KI-Chat comes with a bundle of amazing features!
+AI-Chat comes with a bundle of amazing features!
 Here are some of them:

 - Proxy to bypass ChatGPT regional restrictions
 - Prompt library